sagecodes/intro-tableau/pronto-step-by-step.md

 ![sheet 1](img/pronto/work.png "sheet1")

-Lets drag in `nuumber of records`.
+Lets drag in `number of records`.
 Since each record is one ride we can use this number for total rides.

 ![sheet 1](img/pronto/records.png "sheet1")